Community & Separate Property

 Is everything really up for division in a divorce?

 One of the biggest mistakes people make during marriage is commingling their separate assets with the assets of the marital community.
-When this happens, your lawyer had better be prepared to help you untangle this mess.
+When this happens, our lawyers are prepared to help you untangle this mess.
 If you are unable to prove that a particular asset is separate, in all likelihood your spouse will end up with half of it.

 As you may know, Washington is a community property state.
 In community property states, each spouse owns a one-half interest in all of the community property.
 There is very specific case law that defines community and separate property.
-Your lawyer must be familiar with this issue and should make appropriate inquiries during your early meetings about the source of all assets owned by you or your spouse/registered domestic partner (RDP).
+Our lawyers are keeping aware of all appropriate inquiries during your early meetings about the source of all assets owned by you or your spouse/registered domestic partner (RDP).

 If you intend to claim that a particular asset is separate, it will be your burden to provide admissible legal proof on this issue.
 It can be a legal nightmare to try and unravel what happened to your separate asset – and truthfully, sometimes this is an impossible task.